| Metric | Binance | MEXC |

 Trading fees comparison

-Fees are MEXC's strongest selling point and the biggest fee gap between any two major exchanges.
-MEXC charges 0% maker fees on perpetual futures — entirely free for limit order traders.
-Taker fees are just 0.02%, compared to Binance's 0.02% maker and 0.05% taker.
-Let's put this in dollar terms: on a $100,000 taker trade, you pay $20 on MEXC versus $50 on Binance — MEXC is 60% cheaper.
-For makers, MEXC is completely free while Binance charges $20 per $100,000.
-Over $1 million in monthly taker volume, MEXC saves $300.
-Over $1 million in monthly maker volume, MEXC saves $200 (the entire maker fee).
+Fees are MEXC's biggest edge.
+MEXC charges 0% maker on perpetual futures — limit orders are free.
+Taker fees are just 0.02%.
+Binance charges 0.02% maker and 0.05% taker.
+On a $100,000 taker trade, you pay $20 on MEXC versus $50 on Binance.
+MEXC is 60% cheaper for takers.
+For makers, MEXC is free versus $20 per $100,000 on Binance.
+Over $1 million monthly in taker volume, MEXC saves $300.
+Over $1 million in maker volume, MEXC saves $200 — the full maker fee.

-Even with Binance's 10% BNB discount applied (reducing the effective taker to 0.045%), MEXC remains substantially cheaper: $20 per $100,000 versus $45.
-For a trader doing $5 million in monthly volume (split 50/50 maker/taker), MEXC costs $500 total versus Binance's $1,750 (with BNB discount) — a savings of $1,250 per month, or $15,000 per year.
-This is the single largest fee advantage any major exchange holds over Binance.
+Even with Binance's 10% BNB discount (cutting effective taker to 0.045%), MEXC is still much cheaper: $20 per $100,000 versus $45.
+For a trader doing $5 million monthly (split 50/50 maker/taker), MEXC costs $500 total versus Binance's $1,750 with BNB discount.
+That is $1,250 per month saved, or $15,000 per year.
+This is the largest fee gap between any two major exchanges.

-Run the numbers at your specific volume using our fee calculator or see the full cost comparison tool for a side-by-side with all major exchanges.
-For limit order traders specifically, MEXC's 0% maker fee is transformative.
-Every trade placed via limit order is completely free, regardless of volume.
-This makes MEXC ideal for patient traders who use limit orders exclusively, grid trading strategies, or mean-reversion approaches that rely on providing liquidity.
-No other major exchange matches this pricing for makers.
+Use our fee calculator or the cost comparison tool to model your own volume.
+MEXC's 0% maker fee is a game-changer for limit order traders.
+Every limit order is free, no matter the size.
+This suits patient traders, grid strategies, and mean-reversion approaches that rely on providing liquidity.
+No major exchange beats this for makers.

 Leverage & margin